PanGalacticTech/project_template/[1]requirements_capture.md

 _The project brief may also contain information on currently available similar products, and a brief description of the features they lack_ <- NOTE: Would this be too much info for this kind of doc?
 Should a seperate process be carried out on receipt of the requirements to look for existing COTS (Consumer Off The Shelf) options?

 _______________________________________________________________________________________________________________________________________________________
-## Requirements Capture Description
+## High Level Requirements Capture Description

-*This section should contain a numbered list of all the specific requirements that can be gathered from the project brief, or from the client directly.*
+*This section should contain a numbered list of all the specific high level requirements that can be gathered from the project brief, or from the client directly. <br>
+High Level Requirements capture the intent and function of a system, without going into specifics of how these will be achieved or any specific implementations*

 #### Requirements should be:
 - Specific           - Document a single feature or function requirement at a time.                                                 <br>